Muskogee County District Court 07.19.23

 Initial appearances

-BASRALIAN, Bo Justis aka BASRALIAN, Bo Justus.
-Possession of firearm after former felony conviction; possession of controlled dangerous substance.
-Bond $2,500.
+AUBIN, Barbara Nichole aka ASHBY, Barbara aka AUBIN, Barbra Nichole.
+Third-degree burglary.
+Bond $300.
 Sounding docket Aug.
-1.
+2.

 FARMER, Traci Lynn aka MOORE, Traci Lynn.
-Unlawful possession of controlled drug with intent to distribute; possession of firearm during commission of felony; possession of sawed-off shotgun/rifle; possession of firearm after former felony conviction.
-Bond same.
-Sounding docket July 19.
+Unlawful possession of controlled drug with intent to distribute; possess firearm during commission of felony; possession of sawed-off shotgun/rifle; possession of firearm after former felony conviction.
+Bond $15,000.
+Sounding docket Aug.
+2.

+LANE, Timothy Dwight.
+Trafficking in illegal drugs (fentanyl).
+Bond $3,000.
+Failure to appear.

+LUCAS, Donquanyay Lemoyne.
+Assault, battery or assault and battery with a dangerous weapon; leaving scene of accident involving damage.
+Bond $25,000.
+Sounding docket Aug.
+2.

 Dismissal